twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 			- “If that science ship starts flying toward Eros again, I will throw every torpedo we have at it, and tell myself I was protecting the rest of the solar system from what’s on Eros.
 But I won’t just start shooting at it now, on the idea that it might decide to head to Eros again, because that’s murder.
 What Miller did was murder.” (p.479)

-4. **Explanation of your novel’s biographical and historical context based on your research on:** the life of the author
+4. **Explanation of your novel’s biographical and historical context based on your research on:** the life of the author  [An Interview with Bestselling Author Ty Franck (James S.A.
+Corey) - Amazing Stories](https://amazingstories.com/2013/05/an-interview-with-bestselling-author-ty-franck-james-s-a-corey/?utm_source=chatgpt.com)
 	- James S.A Corey is actually the pen name for two authors Daniel Abraham and Ty Franck.
 The name was chosen to mimic the style of 1970s space operas.
-Abraham the time in which the author was writing
+Abraham sometimes collaborates with George R.R.
+Martin, the author of the A Game of Thrones.
+His works consisted of fantasy series *The Long Prince Quartet* and *The Dagger and The coin*.
+Ty Franck worked in business before become George R.R.
+Martin’s assistant.
+He is a big role-playing game fan; loves *Dungeon & Dragons*, *Star Frontiers*, and more.
+He got into the science genre through books like *The Stars My Desitnation* and *Lord of Light*.
+He initially made the universe of *The Expanse* as a role-playing game setting. the time in which the author was writing
 	- The book was published in 2011. the novel’s setting/time period